 Tax deductions are viewed as more valuable because they can generate bigger savings.
 Deductions are subtracted directly from your taxable income.
 You do not have to multiply this deduction by a percentage.
-For example, if you earned $20,000 and made a $1,000 RRSP deduction, your taxable income would be reduced to $19,000 (you will be taxed for this amount only).
-Students typically miss out on claiming eligible moving expenses which are considered deductions.
+For example, if you earned $20,000 and made a $1,000 RRSP deduction, your taxable income would be reduced to $19,000 (you will be taxed only for this amount).
+Students typically miss out on claiming eligible moving expenses, which are considered deductions.

 Most tax credits are non-refundable, which means that they can’t generate a tax refund on their own.
-You need to owe income tax during the year in order to gain the tax return benefit.
-Unfortunately, you also have to multiply them by 15% before you apply them to the tax owing.
-For instance, if you claim $5,000 in tax credits, you will receive a return of $750 from the tax that you have already paid.
+You need to owe income tax during the year in order to benefit from the tax credit.
+This means paying less tax and getting a tax refund.
+Tax credits are calculated at the lowest marginal tax rate (15% for federal and 5.05% for Ontario).
 These tax credits are contained on Schedule 1 of the T1 return.

-Some credits can be carried forward until you are eligible to use them!
-To claim these credits and carry them forward, you must file a tax return even if you are not generating an income.
-When you are earning an income and paying taxes you can then recoup those tax credits.
+Some credits can be carried forward until you are eligible to use them.
+To claim these credits and carry them forward, you must file a tax return, even if you are not generating an income.
+When you are earning an income and paying taxes, you can claim these credits to generate a tax refund.

 Examples of expenses that can be carried forward include:

-- Disability Amount deduction is available for persons suffering prolonged mental and physical impairments.
-To qualify, there must be adequate documentation from a doctor (T).
-For more information visit the CRA website.
+- Disability amount: Deduction is available for persons with prolonged mental and physical impairments.
+To qualify, you must have adequate documentation from a doctor (T).
+For more information, visit the CRA website.

-- Student loan interest includes loans received under the Canada Student Loans Act, or the Canada Student Financial Assistance Act.
-This does not include interest from a student line of credit.
+- Student loan interest: This includes loans received under the Canada Student Loans Act or the Canada Student Financial Assistance Act.
+This does not include interest from a student or personal line of credit.
 Only you can claim this deduction.
 If you do not have enough taxable income to utilize the credit, do not claim it that year; instead, carry it forward and use it to reduce your taxes in the future.
 The time limit is 5 years.